-I present to you this, my favourite Indian curry.
+I present to you this, my favourite Indian curry: South Indian Coconut Seafood Curry.
 Fragrant, flavourful, and distinctive, this curry brings me back to the absolutely delicious food I enjoyed in the South of India, whose incomparable cuisine is one of my favourites.
 The spice combinations, ingredients and cooking techniques of South India are different than what you may have been exposed to when eating Indian food in North America, but it is well worth seeking out.

 In highlighting the cuisines of many cultures, I hope to promote inclusion, understanding, and celebration.
 Food is political; food is history – both personal and global; food is for many of us, the gateway to learning about another culture.
 Hopefully, it does not stop with just the food.
 As a first step, I urge you to find a copy of the amazing cookbook A Taste of India, by Madhur Jaffrey.
 It is a loving tribute to the various states, languages, and food cultures of India, and a collection of superb recipes.
 Most of my early learning about Indian food (after my early childhood in an Indo-Canadian neighbourhood, and my travels to the subcontinent) come from her book.

-Last week, I posted a South Indian Spice Mix (inspired by my time in South India and my desire to replicate its glorious cuisine) as a precursor to this amazing recipe.
-I hope you made it already, because you are that much closer to making this wonderful dish.
+Last week, I posted a South Indian Spice Mix (inspired by my time in South India and my desire to replicate its glorious cuisine) as a precursor to this amazing South Indian Coconut Seafood Curry.
+I hope you made it already, because you are that much closer to making this wonderful recipe.